 Whenever a window covering is extremely large, its weight makes it difficult to raise and puts unnecessary tension on the strings (which may cause the strings to break).
 You may need to consider a special control option.
 If the shade is very large, everyone will benefit from this option.
 The manufacturers have size guidelines that tell you whether the controls are suggested.
 One type is called EasyRise; another EasyUp.
 Small children and elderly people sometimes need this option even on smaller shades.

-For blinds, consider dividing them up into multiple blinds on a single headrail, or order multiple blinds and install them side-by-side.
+For blinds, consider finding a retailer that specialises in wide blinds or order multiple blinds and install them side-by-side.
 Usually there are multiple windows within a single opening, so you should usually divide up the blinds to line up with the windows.
 When you do this, order ONE valance to span all the headrails to make it appear to be one single product.

 Consider specifying extra long cords so you can open or close a product.
 Some honeycomb shades and blinds can be made with a remote control.